alpha-xone/xbbg/apps/xbbg-mcp/README.md

 - `check_entitlements` - entitlement-ID check for a Bloomberg service
 - `request` - generic raw/custom request path

 Responses are returned as bounded structured JSON with Arrow schema metadata so an agent can inspect the shape without receiving an unbounded payload.
+Limits cover rows, cells, strings, metadata inspection/retention, and the final serialized payload; a row limit alone is not the output bound.

 ## Entitlement IDs